Healthy Homes Assessment Papakowhai

 What We Do

-As building inspectors, we deal with all the elements associated with professional house Inspections.
-We’re here to make sure that you make the best decision when purchasing your next property.
+As building inspectors we handle all elements associated with specialist home inspects.
+We’re here to make sure that you make the correct decision when buying your next home.

-We value your money We will conduct detailed examinations to ensure that you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the fun aspects of buying or owning a home.
+We consider your investment to be a serious one We will conduct detailed examinations to make sure you don’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the fun parts of buying or owning an house.

-We offer a wide range of solutions to ensure you are fully informed about the condition of any property you could be considering buying or selling in addition to other services.
+We specialise in a variety of solutions to ensure you are fully informed about the condition of any property you might be considering buying or selling in addition to other solutions.

-With our systemised approach to your property inspection as well as the latest technology in software including digital photos imbedded into the reports, you are able to actually see any problems that might be identified.
-Through our detailed report, it is no wonder we receive so many referrals from clients our service to family members and friends.
+With our systematic approach to your inspection of your home and the most up-to-date software technology that incorporates digital images into your reports, you are able to actually see any issues discovered.
+Through our detailed reporting it’s no wonder that we get so many clients recommending our service to family and acquaintances.

 Have Peace of Mind - Get in Touch